 - You can delete and recreate the OST file.
 Read the Knowledge Base article on How To Create, Compact, Repair Or Delete Offline Folders (How To Rebuild OST File) for instructions.

-Note: you may need to reorganize your mailbox so that folders contain not more than 5000 items each.
-That is recommended by Microsoft and helps to improve Outlook perfromance.
+Note: You may need to reorganize your mailbox so that folders contain not more than 5000 items each as recommended in Outlook: Improving Performance.

 If the performance is better, disable the unnecessary Add-ins in Outlook.
 Read the Knowledge Base article on Body Of Messages Is Missing In My Outlook.
 What Do I Do? to find instructions on removing add-ins.

-- Run trace route to your proxy server.
-You may find correct proxy server address in HostPilot® Control Panel > Users & Services > Advanced Settings.
+traceroute to your proxy server.
+You may find correct proxy server address in HostPilot > Home > Exchange servers and settings.

 If there are some asterisks (*) or the response time is > 200 ms within your network (first 2-3 hops), reboot your router or modem, and contact your ISP if necessary.
 If the asterisks appear beyond your Network, contact Support.